 In each case, the depth should be measured below the base of the footing or raft.

 For pile foundations, a preliminary analysis of the possible lengths of different types and sizes of pile should be made using the desk study information.
-In addition, the following factors should be taken into account when planning the depth of exploration.
+In addition, the following factors should be taken into account when planning the depth of boring.

 (ii) Fills and weak compressible soils rarely contribute to the shaft resistance of a pile and may add down drag to the load on it.